Lost Cove floods after February rain storms. Photo by Vanessa Moss (C’20).

 2018 was Sewanee’s wettest year on record according to Domain Management, but 2019 is quickly catching up.
 In February alone, southeast Tennessee received 12 inches of rain, leading to school closures in Franklin and Grundy Counties, and 19 counties across Tennessee declaring state of emergencies.

 Damage has been limited on top of the plateau, while drainage off the Mountain into surrounding coves perpetuates flooding in communities surrounding Sewanee.
-Damage within the Domain has been largely restricted to Lost Cove, a roughly 3,000 acre parcel acquired by the university in 2009.
+Damage within the Domain has been largely restricted to Lost Cove, owned in part by Lizzie Motlow and Emmitt Logsdon.

 A seven mile long recess from Sewanee to Sherwood, Lost Cove is a geologic anomaly; on maps, it looks like a pockmark on the otherwise regular sandstone face of the plateau.
 The valley dips into the layers of limestone underlying our familiar Sewanee Conglomerate bluffs, climbing up again before reaching the low elevation of Cowan or the other “valleys.”

 The Cove is a karst landscape, meaning its rock is riddled with subterranean channels and eroded limestone rooms that collapse into large “sinks.”
 The karstic nature of the Cumberland Plateau is what gives east Tennessee and Kentucky such renowned cave systems, and most water caught within Lost Cove is known to drain out of South Cumberland State Park’s Buggy Top Cave as Crow Creek.